 Students or parents can report bullying to any staff member.
 NSW public school principals have the authority to take disciplinary action to address student behaviours that occur outside of school hours or school grounds, including cyberbullying.
-Students who have been bullied will be offered appropriate support, for example through the school counselling service.
+Students who have been bullied will be offered appropriate support, for example through the school counselling service when deemed necessary.
+When incidents of bullying occur, the Bullying Response Flowchart (Appendix 2) is followed.